 John has served as an independent non-executive director of Gowings since January 2002.

 John is a coach with Foresight's Global Coaching, providing one-to-one business coaching to senior executives in Australia.
 John is Chairman of the Audit Committee.

-John brings considerable experience to the board with over 33 years in equities research and funds management in Sydney, London and South Africa.
+John brings considerable experience to the board with over 34 years in investment banking and funds management, in both executive and non-executive roles.